Charlie Puth

 Puth signed with Atlantic Records and Artist Partner Group to release his debut single, "Marvin Gaye" (featuring Meghan Trainor) in 2015.
 Later that year, he co-wrote, produced, and guest performed on Wiz Khalifa's single "See You Again", which peaked atop the US Billboard Hot 100 for 12 non-consecutive weeks, received diamond certification from the Recording Industry Association of America (RIAA), and earned him a Golden Globe Award for Best Original Song nomination, along with three nominations at the 58th Annual Grammy Awards, including Song of the Year.

 "Marvin Gaye" served as lead single for Puth's debut studio album, Nine Track Mind (2016), which, despite critical failure, peaked within the top ten of both the Billboard 200 and UK Albums Chart.
-Its single, "We Don't Talk Anymore" (featuring Selena Gomez), peaked at number nine on the Billboard Hot 100.
-His second album, Voicenotes (2018), was met with a critical incline and similar commercial success.
-The album spawned the top-five single "Attention", and was nominated for Best Engineered Album, Non-Classical at the 61st Annual Grammy Awards.
-Puth's third studio album, Charlie (2022), likewise debuted within the Billboard 200's top ten and was supported by the singles "Light Switch" and "Left and Right", both of which peaked within the top 30 of the Billboard Hot 100.
+Its single, "We Don't Talk Anymore" (featuring Selena Gomez), peaked at number 9 on the Billboard Hot 100.
+His second album, Voicenotes (2018), was met with a critical incline and similar commercial success; it spawned the hit single "Attention" and was nominated for Best Engineered Album, Non-Classical at the 61st Annual Grammy Awards.
+Puth's third studio album, Charlie (2022), likewise debuted within the Billboard 200's top ten and was supported by the top 40 singles "Light Switch" and "Left and Right" (featuring Jungkook).
+His fourth album, Whatever's Clever!, is scheduled for release in 2026.

 Biography from the Wikipedia article Charlie Puth.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.